marwai/DevOps/DevOps/Week 2/SQL.md

 	Database sections attributes used in tables to label different data.
 Database allows us to group data into relevant information.

-	Terminology
+## Terminology
-	Structure set of data held in computer
+* Database - a structured set of data held in a computer, especially one that is accessible in various ways
-	SQL is management system data
+* SQL -  Structure set of data held in computer and a management system for data
+    * Needs to be structured to conform right type of information so it can be queried
+	* Database allows us to group data into relevant information
+    * Data needs to be labelled
-	Column correspond to attributes of object
+* Column - correspond to attributes of object
-	Row - one set of attributes
+* Row - one set of attributes for one instance (records, tuples)
-	Entity
+* Entity - Whole dataset
+* DBMS - Database management system allows storage retrieval, and delete modify
+* Primary key - should always be constant

 	Primary key should always be constant
 	The_books: reference number, author, published date and
+___

 	Table_bank_account
-	Primary key:  customer number is the unique reference number Foreign key: establish relationship between primary key to use existing information, rather than repeating information to reduce duplicate values.
+	Primary key:  customer numb er is the unique reference number Foreign key: establish relationship between primary key to use existing information, rather than repeating information to reduce duplicate values.
 Relationship is used to quickly retrieve data First_name, last_name, money, money in total accounts, banking history